kishuni/speedfuns/undertale/pacifist.md

 -----

 ## Tricks and info
-- Holding `UP` + `DOWN` while against an upper wall allows you to rapidly swap between facing up and down, which is good for battle hunting.
+- Wallhumping: Holding `UP` + `DOWN` while against an upper wall allows you to rapidly swap between facing up and down, which is good for battle hunting.
 - Holding `X / SHIFT` while in battle allows your SOUL to move slower.
 - SAVE sparingly.
 - Rapidly hitting `Z / ENTER` and `X / SHIFT` allows rapid text though most dialogue.